ag-cpp/digikam/core/libs/video/qtav/README.md

     - Use cmake to find CUDA Toolkit dependencies ==> no needs, CUDA is always loaded dynamically.

-    - Remove support of Qt version < 5.9
+    - Remove support of Qt version < 5.9.

+    - Merge QtAV/src/ and QtAV/widgets/ together.

     - Fix API docs.